mohammadsaif19/continue/docs/docs/walkthroughs/config-file-migration.md

 # Migration to `config.json`

 On November 20, 2023, we migrated to using JSON as the primary config file format.
-If you previously used Continue, we will have attempted to automatically translate your existing config.py into a config.json file.
+If you previously used FazzaPilot, we will have attempted to automatically translate your existing config.py into a config.json file.
 If this fails, we will fallback to a default config.json.
 Your previous config.py will still be kept, but moved to config.py.old for reference.
 Below you can find a list of changes that were made in case you need to manually migrate your config, as well as examples of proper config.json files.

 The JSON format provides stronger guiderails, making it easier to write a valid config, while still allowing Intellisense in VS Code.